18th Street Expressway: History

 The 18th Street Expressway was the result of one of four feasibility studies conducted by the Kansas Turnpike Authority to extend the turnpike by providing easy access to northeast Johnson County.
 It was the only one of the four studies to be followed upon, with completion of the 18th Street Expressway Bridge over the Kansas River completed in 1959.
 It replaced the Argentine Boulevard bridge over the river behind the modern-day BNSF railroad yard.

 Originally, the highway was part of the original K-58.
 Upon completion of the bridge, US 69 was rerouted onto the expressway from Southwest Boulevard (the section of which has since been renamed to Merriam Drive).
 In 1979, the K-58 designation was removed.

 The section of 18th Street between I-70 and the south end of the Kansas River bridge was tolled at least as late as 1984.

+In 2026, the bridge portion of the route was demolished to prepare for construction of a replacement bridge.
+While the bridge is closed, traffic will be detoured via the 7th Street Trafficway Bridge.